pdp11gy/SoC-HPS-based-RL-disk-emulator/README.md

 It would be nice if a cooperation works here.

 **Updates**
-Open issue: Get the UNIX load firmware .rbf-file problem fixed.
+Open issue: Get the UNIX load firmware .rbf-file implemented more easily, any hint is welcome.
 Add ons schedule:
 -Finish documentation if the above open issue is solved
 -Inline implementation of the data convert utilities .DEC <==>.DSK